GeoServer is packaged as a standalone servlet for use with existing application servers such as Apache Tomcat and Jetty.

 Make sure you have a Java Runtime Environment (JRE) installed on your system.
-GeoServer requires a Java 8 environment.
-The Oracle JRE is preferred, but OpenJDK has been known to work adequately.
-You can download JRE 8 from Oracle.
+GeoServer requires a Java 11 or Java 17 environment,available from OpenJDK, Adoptium, or provided by your OS distribution.

-For more information about Java and GeoServer, please see the section on Java Considerations.
+For more information about Java and GeoServer compatibility, please see the section on Java Considerations.

 Navigate to the GeoServer Download page.